stat20-summer/website/content/syllabus.md

 harassment, or other conduct prohibited by University policy, we are here for you.
 However, please know that:

-*As UC employees, I and the GSI are "Responsible Employees" and are therefore required to report incidents of sexual violence, sexual harassment, or other conduct prohibited by University policy to the Title IX officer.
+*As UC employees, I and the GSIs are "Responsible Employees" and are therefore required to report incidents of sexual violence, sexual harassment, or other conduct prohibited by University policy to the Title IX officer.
 We cannot keep reports of sexual harassment or sexual